ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-4. Is it possible to transform non-normal variables into normal variables?
+Q. Is it possible to transform non-normal variables into normal variables?
 How?

 <details><summary><b>Answer</b></summary>